dprgarner/battlebot-server/readme.md

 { "mark": "X", "space": [2, 2] }
 ```

-The following is an example of a server response, at the end of the game,
+The server will respond with an object containing the key `state` with the new state of the game, and `turn` containing the most recently attempted turn.
+The `turn` object will also include the extra data of the player that made the turn, the time the turn was made, and the boolean `valid` stating whether the turn was valid or not.
+If the move is invalid, then this update is sent only to the bot which attempted the invalid move, along with the (unchanged) state of the game.
+If the move is valid, then the turn and new state of the game will be sent to both bots.

-including the last valid turn:
+The following is an example of a server response, at the end of the game, including the last valid turn:

 ```javascript
 {